Tell North Carolina legislators it's time to increase child care assistance for working families!

 County child care profiles

-There is a dramatic and urgent need to support working families with young children.
-Please sign the petition below to tell legislators that it's time to expand child care subsidy funding!
+There is an urgent need to support working families with young children.
+Please sign the petition below to tell legislators that it's time to expand child care assistance through the Child Care Subsidy Program!